wateecuhs/maze_solver/thought_process.md

 using the isVisited value from grid struct to check it and i use the parent value to find the real head of the list and free it so now i can remove the prev value

 The print is fucking horrendous tho

+30/09

+Figured most of the A* algorithm its a pain in the ass to implement in C but its almost done i think my issue is when we are checking a potential path option and we are comparing to existing elements in the open/closed lists, i dont know how to handle if it already exists and how to implement it multiple sites have different explanations for it my understanding is
+	if the current position already exists in the open list there is 2 options -if the existing one has lower f, you change the f and parent of current position to the existing position in open list (the path found in already existing one is better)
+		-if the new one has lower f than the existing one, you replace the existing one by the new one same if it exists in closed list